Last Updated On September 19th, 2018

 - Cradles the curves of your head and neck without losing shape

 What We Didn’t Like

 - Unable to readjust the amount of memory foam inside pillow to reduce or increase the thickness

 - Maybe a tad firm for some sleepers

 If you are tired of waking up constantly, flipping your pillow fruitlessly for a side that isn’t drenched, and feeling frustrated, it’s time to take back your nights.
 This is easier than you think, because, choosing to sleep on pillows with cooling technology can transform your sleeping experience, and keep you comfortably cool while you sleep.

 This pillow has a cooling bamboo cover that uses micro-venting to promote better air circulation and reduce overheating.
 Since the Snuggle-Pedic uses memory foam, it has the most flexible form of support that provides a comfortable night’s sleep.
 It is hypoallergenic for sleepers who also suffer from allergies, or have sensitive skin.
-The Snuggle-Pedic may also be the best cooling pillow for night sweats because of the moisture wicking bamboo cover.
+The Snuggle-Pedic may also be the for night sweats because of the moisture wicking bamboo cover.